What Does Skin Do?

 Below the epidermis is the dermis.
 This is where our blood vessels, nerve endings, sweat glands, and hair follicles are.
 The dermis nourishes the epidermis.
 Two types of fibers in the dermis — collagen and elastin — help skin stretch and stay firm.

-The dermis also contains a person's sebaceous (sih-BAY-shiss) glands.
-These glands make the oil sebum (SEE-bum), which softens the skin and makes it waterproof.
+The dermis also contains a person's sebaceous (pronounced: sih-BAY-shiss) glands.
+These glands make the oil sebum (pronounced: SEE-bum), which softens the skin and makes it waterproof.

-The bottom layer of skin is the subcutaneous (sub-kyuh-TAY-nee-iss) tissue.
+The bottom layer of skin is the subcutaneous (pronounced: sub-kyuh-TAY-nee-iss) tissue.
 It's made of

 , blood vessels, and cells that store fat.
 This layer helps protect the body from blows and other injuries and helps hold in body heat.